nest/nest-simulator/doc/userdoc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

 - we will get to this later in the course.
 For now we will work with the default network structure of NEST.

-New nodes are created with the command ``Create``, which takes as arguments the model name of the desired node type, and optionally the number of nodes to be created and the initialising parameters.
-The function returns a ``NodeCollection`` of handles to the new nodes, which you can assign to a variable for later use.
-A ``NodeCollection`` is a compact representation of the node handles, which are integer numbers, called *ids*.
-Many PyNEST functions expect or return a ``NodeCollection`` (see `command overview`_).
+New nodes are created with the command :py:func:`.Create`, which takes as arguments the model name of the desired node type, and optionally the number of nodes to be created and the initialising parameters.
+The function returns a :py:func:`.NodeCollection` of handles to the new nodes, which you can assign to a variable for later use.
+A :py:func:`.NodeCollection` is a compact representation of the node handles, which are integer numbers, called *ids*.
+Many PyNEST functions expect or return a :py:func:`.NodeCollection` (see `command overview`_).
 Thus, it is easy to apply functions to large sets of nodes with a single function call.